louiechristie/WDI_LDN_5_Classnotes/Week10/D4/rspec_rails.md

 When we run these specs, they fail... because we haven't added validation to our model to require the presence of a name.

 Now it's just a case of writing more tests and code, and learning about Faker, Capybara, Guard, etc. But that's beyond the scope of this lesson.

+## Do you want code coverage?

+To give you some notification of the lines of your code that get passed over while running tests, you can install the 'SimpleCov' gem:

+    gem 'simplecov', '~> 0.7.1', require: false

+And configure RSpec to only run it when the environment variable `COVERAGE` is set.

+    # spec/spec_helper.rb
+    require 'simplecov'
+    SimpleCov.start('rails') if ENV['COVERAGE']

+To run this now, from the command line call:

+    COVERAGE=true rake spec

+The coverage files will be generated into a `coverage` folder in the root of the application - you will not want to commit these to git, so add it to the .gitignore file.